PlatONnetwork/docs/docs/PlatON内置合约.md

 2. Create an version proposal

    This interface is used to initiate an version proposal.
 Proposals can only be initiated by validators.
 After the proposal is passed, the on-chain version will be upgraded.
 The validator’s vote is regarded as a support vote.
-After the voting deadline has passed, when the support rate is greater than 66.7%, the proposal enters the pre-validation stage and will come into effect in the next settlement cycle.
+After the voting deadline has passed, when the support rate is greater than 66.7%, the proposal enters the pre-validation stage and will come into effect in the next Epoch.

     **Enter: **